When Does Cane Corso Calm Down

 Some Cane Corso never calm down because they are an easily excitable dog breed, and as an adult, they may become hyper in new situations or when they meet new friends.

-When your puppy goes through the stage of a little puppy and becomes an adult dog, they stop developing physically, but they continue to grow mentally.
+When your puppy goes through the stage of a little puppy and becomes an adult dog, it stops developing physically, but it continues to grow mentally.

 Being hyper doesn’t make your dog bad.
 It can be really hard for them to learn what they need to do in some situations.
 It will take them some time to learn the new skills, but they will get there eventually.